 The lovely people over at Organix sent Lucas their mini boxes of raisins and some banana and date fruit bars to try so I thought I would look at their website for some other lunch box ideas as well.

-Quinoa Bites, these look delicious and are suitable for freezing.
+These look delicious and are suitable for freezing.

 2 spring onions